Race to replace Katie Porter in OC's 47th Congressional District could decide control of House

 Millions of dollars are being spent by both sides, evidenced by nonstop television ads.
 And although the demographics have changed in Orange County, helping Democrats, the race is very much a toss-up.

-"Even though post Californians will vote for a democrat for president and vote for a democrat for house of representatives, there are still Republican bastions in the state, and those have become the new battleground," said Dan Schnur, a political communications professor at USC and UC Berkeley.
+"Even though most Californians will vote for a Democrat for president and vote for a Democrat for the House of Representatives, there are still Republican bastions in the state, and those have become the new battleground," said Dan Schnur, a political communications professor at USC and UC Berkeley.

 Copyright © 2024 KABC Television, LLC.
 All rights reserved.